Got Questions?

 [top]

-Q : How to view the movies?
+Q : How to view Rapid Learning core tutorial movies?

 A : Partition one hour quiet time with your computer and study alone.
 Turn on the speaker and activate your visual and auditory learning channels.
 (1) To start viewing the tutorial movie, just click on the "Core Tutorial" link, the movie will start playing.
 (2) You should intensively focus on the Rapid Learning Movie Player's center presentation area and view through the tutorial sequentially in its entirety once.
-Take notes on problem slides so you can come back.
-(3) There are quite a few neat features with our Rapid Learning Player.
-You can of course pause the movie anytime by clicking the Pause button at the bottom center, and go to any slide by clicking the slide title on the TOC left panel, At the bottom right, there is a Notes button, you can turn on a Notes window to read the notes while watch the movie too, optionally but not recommended for the first view.
+Take notes on problem slides so you can come back to re-study.
+(3) There are many useful features with our Rapid Learning Player.
+You can pause the movie anytime by clicking the Pause button at the bottom center, and go to any slide by clicking the slide title on the TOC left panel, At the bottom right, there is a Notes button, you can turn on a Notes window to read the notes while watch the movie too, optionally but not recommended for the first view.
 On the left panel, you can search by keyword and view by thumbnail.
 You can also bookmark where you are on the top right.
 (4) After finishing the movie, go to the Drills for problem practice.
 Come back to the tutorial if any question.
 You can view the movies as many times as you wish, but use your time wisely.

 [top]